SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 Note that the Fabric server must be predefined in the [Server Configuration Tab](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) in the User Configuration tab in the Admin panel.

 For more information refer to the example in [Using Parameters](/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md#parameters-setup-when-calling-graphit-directly-from-swagger) to see how to deploy and invoke a Graphit file as a Web Service.

 ![](/articles/15_web_services/17_Graphit/images/47_invoking_graphit_files.png)

 Note that the Graphit file can be invoked in both GET or POST modes.
 To use the GET method, set the parameters in the **Graphit parameter window**.
-Do not set the parameters' values in the Parameters' window.
+Do not set the parameter values in the Parameters' window.
 When the Graphit file is invoked as a Web Service, Swagger will prompt you to enter the values.

 For more information about Get and Post verbose, click [GET](/articles/15_web_services/12_Supported_Verbs_Get.md) or [POST](/articles/15_web_services/12_Supported_Verbs_Post.md).

 ## How Do I Invoke a Call From WS Code?
 Graphit files are mainly used in a Web Service to structure the Web Service's response.
 To use the Graphit file, include the following code in the Web Service implementation:

 <p><code>Object response = graphit(&lt;file name&gt;, &lt;Input parameters&gt;).</code></p>

 The function's parameters are:
   - File_name, the name you assign the Graphit file that should generate the response document.
 If the Web Service's name is the same as the Graphit file's name, set this parameter to Null.
-  - Input parameters, can be populated by a parameter name or by a map object.
+  - Input parameters, which can be populated by a parameter name or by a map object.

 The Response variable gets the CSV, JSON or XML response string which can then be returned as the Web Service output.